infracost/docs/docs/getting_started.md

   </TabItem>
   <TabItem value="macos-linux-manual">

+  The easiest way is to use our install script:
   ```shell
   # Downloads the CLI based on your OS/arch and puts it in /usr/local/bin
   curl -fsSL https://raw.githubusercontent.com/infracost/infracost/master/scripts/install.sh | sh
+  ```

+  Or you can install it manually:
+  1. Download the archive for your platform from our [releases](https://github.com/infracost/infracost/releases/latest).
+  2. Unarchive and copy it to one of the directories in your `$PATH`, e.g. `/usr/local/bin`:
+    ```shell
+    tar xzf infracost-linux-amd64.tar.gz -C /tmp
+    mv /tmp/infracost-linux-amd64 /usr/local/bin/infracost
+    ```
+  3. Check that it works correctly:
+    ```shell
+    infracost --version
     ```

   </TabItem>
   <TabItem value="windows-chocolatey">